vidapadua/mini_projects/README.md

 ---
 ## Documentation

-Each project will have its own documentation and therefor will not be represented here.
+Each project will have its own documentation.

 ---